mikolalex/mrr/README.md

 ### Combining types

-There are 5 property types in mrr: async, nested, funnel, closure, and the default type(used when you don't specify any type).
+There are 5 cell types in mrr: async, nested, funnel, closure, and the default type(used when you don't specify any type).
 The fact is you can combine them as you like!
 ```js
 // you can combine two or more types by joining them with '.', order is not important
 num: ['closure.funnel', () => {